AR 401 - Senior Portfolio

 Students learn how to make interfaces for smart phones and tablets to create interactive audio and video.
 In addition, students produce creative projects using data mapping, generative art and work collaboratively on a site-specific media project.
-Also listed as Communication 404.
-Prerequisite: Communication 145 or Art 181.
+Also listed as CO-404.
+Prerequisite: CO-145 or AR-181.

 AR 406 - Creative Book Arts

 An introduction to bookbinding and papermaking.
 Traditional western-style papermaking and several non-adhesive binding structures will be covered.
 The student will produce a final bound book of sequential images (pages) in any media relevant to her/his discipline.
 The print lab will be available but not required.
 Department Chair permission for non-Art majors is required.
-Prerequisite for Art majors: Art 381 or 382.
+Prerequisite: for Art majors, AR-381 or AR-382.

 AR 411 - Advanced Project 2

 Research, art making, and writing for Honors Project may be conducted for photography, painting, sculpture, printmaking, graphic design, Web design or motion graphics and is determined by a student's particular discipline and medium of choice.
-The art to be made is informed by the student's research and is articulated in full through a final eighteen-twenty page research paper.
+The art to be made is informed by the student's research and is articulated in full through a final eighteen to twenty-page research paper.
 The topic of research may include but is not limited to identity, gender roles in culture, feminism, religion, the occult, consumerism, politics, cultural diversity, war, personal experience, Renaissance vs. contemporary art, Greek vs. contemporary sculpture, etc. Alternatively, the student may also conduct a thorough exploration of the characteristics of a particular medium.
-Art & Design faculty must approve the topic.
+Art and Design faculty must approve the topic.
 This is the second part of a two-semester class.
-Prerequisites: Art 410, a GPA of 3.00, a major GPA of 3.50, Junior status, English 101 and 102 or permission of the instructor, and the student must be an Art or Fine Arts major and have permission of the department chair.
+Prerequisites: AR-410, a GPA of 3.00, a major GPA of 3.50, Junior status, EN-101 and EN-102 or permission of the instructor, and the student must be an Art or Fine Arts major and have permission of the department chair.

 AR 415 - Senior Animation Reel